-In this video from the Defined Bible Study, Kirk Cameron talks about how God is the only one who truly knows who we are because He created us.
+In this video from the Defined Bible study, actor Kirk Cameron talks about how God is the only one who truly knows who we are because He created us.
 And because He’s created us, He defines our identity.

 Why does identity matter?
 It matters because Jesus’ life and ministry showed that knowing our God-given identity is a priority for each of us.
 Inspired by the Kendrick brothers’ new movie OVERCOMER, comes Defined, an exciting new resource about discovering your God-given identity and embracing the wonder of who you were created to be.

 The entire video is above, and the complete transcript is below.